lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Grid/README.md

 as you wish.
 Use props to set a column and rows where the Grid Item should start or end.
 Numeric values are used as a coordinates in the grid.

-If you want to set how to item should span over columns or rows, set the value as `span X` where X is the number of columns or rows the item should span, like this `columnStart="span 2"` or `rowEnd="span 3"`.
+To set how to item should span over columns or rows, set the value as `span X` where X is the number of columns or rows the item should span, like this `columnStart="span 2"` or `rowEnd="span 3"`.
 Span could be used with responsive props as well and for both start and end.
-To understand how to use `span` read one of many articles about CSS Grid, eg. [CSS Grid Layout: The Span Keyword][digitalocean-span].
+To understand how to use `span` read one of many articles about CSS Grid, for example [CSS Grid Layout: The Span Keyword][digitalocean-span].

-If you need to set a layout with repetitive columns, you can set this on the `Grid` component itself using the [`cols` prop](#api) and might not need to set columns on the items.
-Eg. article listing with 3 columns is easier to set using `cols="3"` on the `Grid` component than setting `columnStart` and `columnEnd` on each `GridItem`.
+To set a layout with repetitive columns, you can set this on the `Grid` component itself using the [`cols` prop](#api) and might not need to set columns on the items.
+For example article listing with 3 columns is easier to set using `cols="3"` on the `Grid` component than setting `columnStart` and `columnEnd` on each `GridItem`.